sahar042/wpyscan/README.md

 - **Measures for CAPTCHA avoidance**

 > [!NOTE]
 > **WPyScan has been launched but not thoroughly tested.** Please, open any issue you encounter and help improve the tool.
-The code is dirty and full of bad practices.
-I am not a developer but a hacker.
+The code is dirty and full of bad practices. **I am not a developer but a hacker**.
 If you want to contribute, you are welcome.

 ![Screenshot](https://github.com/amtzespinosa/wpyscan/raw/main/img/screenshot_1.png)